-Explicit domains are represented using XBRL abstract items of domain type ("model:explicitDomainType") in the schema file ("exp.xsd").
+Explicit domains represented using XBRL abstract items domain are type ("model:explicitDomainType") in the schema file ("exp.xsd").
 Typed domains are represented as XML elements that are not in the substitution group of xbrli:item.
 These elements are defined in the schema file ("typ.xsd")2.